 When: The 2017 MEEN Conference will be held July 12-13 at the University of Iowa.

-Agenda will be posted soon but participants should plan to arrive by noon on July 12 and expect to depart shortly after lunch on July 13.
+See agenda here.
+Participants should plan to arrive by noon on July 12 and expect to depart around 2PM on July 13.

 Why you should attend MEEN: